How to Shock Your Pool: Complete Step-by-Step Guide

 Safety Considerations

 Never mix different pool chemicals and always add chemicals to water, not water to chemicals.
-Store liquid chlorine in cool, shaded areas and use within 2-3 months of purchase for maximum potency.
+Store liquid chlorine in cool, shaded areas and use within 60-90 days of purchase for maximum potency, as temperature significantly affects degradation rate.
 Wear safety goggles and gloves when handling pool chemicals.

 Troubleshooting Common Shocking Issues